 This unique tradition which would hopefully bring them a spouse originated in George Town in the late 19th century and is practiced until today.

 Searching for Mr. Right

-If you’re in lockdown, you might wanna check how to celebrate Valentine’s day at home!
+If the pandemic confined you inside, you might wanna check how to celebrate Valentine’s day at home!